baby-loris/weatherpic/README.md

 The application gets configs from the path ```configs/current``` which is symlink to the specific configs.
 By default ```development``` configs will be used.
 But when npm packages is installed with ```--production``` flag (heroku uses this flag), the symlink will be changed to ```production``` configs.

 Why did I stub all API methods for development environment?

-It makes your development process much more quicker and comfortable.
+It makes development process much more quicker and comfortable.
 Stubbed API provide data instantly and you don't have to wait response of external service and don't depend on network delays.
 I strongly recommend you use this approach in your projects.

 ### Contribution
 If you've noticed any bug or have an idea, let me know ;)